 As for HUGS Project, this industry is the main priority to save this island from those who want to introduce logging and mining of minerals.
 On top of that, around 4,000 people living here is from the Bonggi Tribe.
 Their existence, unique Bornean language, and cultures are threatened and can lead them to total extinction if not preserve.

 The highlights of Banggi island is the small town of Karakit and Limbuak.
 It is where homestays and locally owned guesthouses are located.
 One can even found tree houses here.
-The view of the fishermen village, the vast open Sulu and the South China Sea and limestone hills surrounding these villages are astonishing.
+The view of the fishermen village, the vast Sulu and the South China Sea with limestone hills surrounding these villages are astonishing.
 Some villages have secluded estuaries and beaches that are merely undisturbed.
 Among included in HUGS Project tour is Kg.
 Padang, Kg.
 Kapitangan, Kg.
 Laksian, Kg.
 Kaligo, Kg.
 Timbang Dayang, and Kg.
 Kobong Laut.

 Balambangan island is the ultimate highlight for nature and photography lovers.
 The 19KM Kok Simpul Beach with a white sandy beach and rows of coconut trees is breathtaking.
 It is one of the longest white beaches in Malaysia!
 The best of all, it is not crowded.
 The beach is facing Bounti Loun Hill, a 181M savanna hill with green grass and few caves hidden around.
 It is also the transit points to diving sites across the marine park.
 There is nothing more can we say, it is just astounding.
 Check out the video below of Balambangan Island by Laili Basir, founder of HUGS Project.